danfuzz/samizdat/doc/language-guide/07-comprehension.md

 list result.

-Inside the delimiters, a comprehension consists of one or more generator expressions, followed by a yield diamond (`<>`), and finally followed by a filtering expression.
+Inside the delimiters, a comprehension consists of one or more comma-separated generator expressions, followed by a yield diamond (`<>`), and finally followed by a filtering expression.

 The generator expressions are similar to those used in `for` expressions, consisting of an optional name (either an identifier, or `.` to indicate